charlesamoreira/katpool-app/README.md

 ## Stratum templates

 This TypeScript code defines a Templates class responsible for managing mining job templates for a Kaspa mining pool.
-The class interfaces with a RpcClient to retrieve new block templates, manage proof-of-work (PoW) computations, and handle job submissions.
+The class subscribes to a Redis channel to retrieve new block templates and processes them, manage proof-of-work (PoW) computations, and handle job submissions.

 ### Key Components